helldrum/gemini-cli-no-sec/README.md

 ![Extended Frontend Screenshot](./docs/assets/Capture_frontend.png)

+### PII Redaction (Sensitive Data Censorship)

+This fork includes a robust PII (Personally Identifiable Information) redaction system designed to automatically filter sensitive data from your prompts before they are sent to external services like Google servers.

+It intelligently redacts:

+- Private Keys (RSA, OpenSSH)
+- SSL Certificates
+- Email Addresses
+- Various Database Connection Strings (MySQL, PostgreSQL, MongoDB, Redis, MS SQL, Oracle, Cassandra, Elasticsearch, SQLite)
+- GCP Service Account JSON blobs

+You can toggle this feature on or off using the `/anonymize on` and `/anonymize off` commands within the CLI.

+The redaction rules are highly configurable and defined in `packages/core/src/pii/gitleaksFilters.ts`.
+A dedicated test suite (`test-pii-filters.js` in the project root) is available to validate and refine these rules.

 ## How to Customize Prompts & Behavior

 This fork is designed to be easily customizable.
 All prompt and behavior modifications are handled by a custom build process that injects your changes without altering the original source code.